Burnley Empire

 Why is this theatre at risk?

-Burnley Empire has been on the Theatres at Risk Register since 2006 when we started the list.
+Burnley Empire has been on the Theatres at Risk Register since 2006 when we started the Register.

-Empty since 1995 when bingo moved out, by 1997 the disused upper level showed signs of fairly significant water penetration.
-Over time the ownership of the building had been split, and the dressing room block, the main entrance foyer, and the linking block between the foyer and auditorium were sold to different parties.
-Despite vigorous objections from Theatres Trust, in 2018 planning approval was granted for a permanent café / bar within the original foyer of the building (118 St James Street).
-This decision highlights the complications arising when the ownership of a listed building is held by different parties and the historic significance of the different areas of the building are not fully understood.
+Empty since 1995 when bingo moved out, by 1997 the disused upper level showed signs of significant water penetration.
+Over time the ownership of the building had been split, and the dressing room block, the main entrance foyer, and the linking block between the foyer and auditorium were sold to different parties, with the auditorium and stage house eventually falling under the jurisdiction of the Duchy of Lancaster.

-The main part of the building came under the jurisdiction of the Duchy of Lancaster in 2015 after the company that had owned the theatre went into administration.
-In December 2018 the Duchy decided to auction the building.
-It was feared that should this happen, the building could have been purchased by a speculative buyer interested in demolishing the Empire and developing the site.
-However, at the eleventh-hour local campaign group Burnley Empire Limited (now Burnley Empire Trust or BET) with support from a coalition group comprising Theatres Trust, National Trust and David Wilmore at historic theatre consultancy Theatresearch, and the generosity of an anonymous donor, was able to acquire the theatre.
-BET has also acquired the linking block between the main foyer and the auditorium.
+In December 2018, local campaign group Burnley Empire Limited (now Burnley Empire Trust), with support from a coalition group comprising Theatres Trust, National Trust and David Wilmore at historic theatre consultancy Theatresearch, and the generosity of an anonymous donor, acquired the theatre from the Duchy of Lancaster.
+Burnley Empire Trust (BET) has also acquired the linking block between the main foyer and the auditorium.

 Up close balcony front plasterwork in the Classical style at Burnley Empire, with gold and red detailing